pazuzu111/10min/README.md

 user lands on username prompt puts in username and can begin chatting

 #Platform

-built using express and websockets
+built using
+- express/node
+- websockets(socket.io)

 #modules: